meepen/salien-bot/README.md

 ### Tile Selection

-This versionl, by default, will scour all available planets and get the highest EXP rewards from difficult tiles; if you don't want this, run the bot with:
+This version, by default, will scour all available planets and get the highest EXP rewards from difficult tiles; if you don't want this, run the bot with:
 ```
 node headless --care-for-planet
 ```